jmeydam/direct-marketing/README.md

 Our claim is not so much that the earlier data are in fact completely useless, but that the later data are strikingly more useful.
-Dramatic changes in the economy led to the amplification of signals in the data and/or to the emergence of entirely new signals.
+Dramatic changes in the economy may have led to the amplification of signals in the data and/or to the emergence of entirely new signals.
 We suggest this as a potentially fruitful avenue for further research.

 To conclude, it appears that the marked improvement of campaign performance was the result of a new, optimized approach that exploited changing attitudes in a country in crisis, and that a similar improvement would not have been possible before.
 In particular, it is conceivable that certain identifiable subgroups among the clients may have become more susceptible to sales pitches emphasizing security and wealth protection, but this is mere speculation.